mongodb/specifications/source/server-discovery-and-monitoring/server-monitoring.rst

 When constructing a ServerDescription from a streaming isMaster response, clients MUST use the current roundTripTime from the RTT task.

+See the pseudocode in the `RTT thread`_ section for an example implementation.

 SDAM Monitoring
 ```````````````